 Given all these scary facts, a healthy diet won’t save you.
 Many people go vegetarian or vegan thinking that this will prevent cancer or heart attacks, but the reality is that this is not insurance against many dreaded diseases.
 Most vegetarians, while they may avoid toxins found in meats and fish, have difficulty detoxing toxic metals.
 These diets are too low in the sulfur-containing amino acids and other nutrients needed to detox.
 These diets place them in an even more vulnerable position in our toxic world.
 I definitely recommend meat and eggs to assist the liver in detoxification.
-For information on the best diet for the majority of people, see my Paleo-inspired Live to 110™ Diet.
+For information on the best diet for the majority of people, see The Modern Paleo Diet.

 It sounds hopeless, but there are a few ways you can rid your body of the unprecedented number of chemicals we are exposed to on a daily basis.
 Our ancient bodies are very good at detoxing, but we were not built to metabolize all these man-made chemicals out of our bodies.
 We need assistance with the ever-increasing burden we face as companies produce new chemicals every day.
 I believe detoxing should be one of your first priorities if you want to achieve optimal health.